 Many people don’t recognize what benzos are.
 Instead, they know these drugs better by their brand names.
 Some examples include Valium, Xanax, Ativan, and Klonopin.
 Each of these uses a different benzodiazepine as its active ingredient.

 Most of the time, people start taking benzos as prescriptions from their doctors.
-They treat anxiety, insomnia, muscle spasms, panic disorders and seizures.
+They treat anxiety, insomnia, muscle spasms, panic disorders, and seizures.
 Although they’re relatively safe when people follow the prescription, benzos can cause habit-forming complications.
 Mainly, ongoing use can turn into abuse that leads to addiction.

-When people’s bodies become dependent on the drugs, they have trouble regulating normal functions.
+When people’s bodies become dependent on drugs, they have trouble regulating normal functions.
 At this point, their bodies don’t know what to do when they don’t get their regular dose of benzos.
 People experience withdrawal as a result and continue taking the drugs to avoid discomfort.
 Withdrawal symptoms make it clear why people need a benzodiazepine detox center when they want to quit using.

 The Withdrawal Process

 The onset of withdrawal symptoms depends on the types of benzodiazepine that people take.
 When they use short-acting ones such as Ativan and Xanax, the symptoms manifest in six to eight hours.
 If they take long-acting ones such as Klonopin and Valium, the effects don’t start for 24 to 48 hours.
 The reason is that short-acting benzos leave the body faster than long-acting ones.

 The severity of the symptoms also differs depending on the types of benzos that people use.
 Short-acting benzodiazepines cause more intense withdrawal effects.
 However, the frequency and amount of each dose that people take also affect the withdrawal experience.
 Quitting cold turkey leads to more severe symptoms as well.